SF Museum logo The Starfleet Museum The Romulan Empire

 History

-Although the United Earth (UE) Alliance was at war with the Romulan Star Empire from 2156 through 2160, they knew very little about the ships of their enemies.
-The Romulans' standard practice of self-destruction with fusion weapons before possible capture meant that no reasonably intact Romulan ship had ever been examined at a range of less than 1000 km by any UE Stellar Navy (UESN) personnel.
-Even after 50 Romulan ships had been destroyed several light years within UE space at the Battle of Hell's Gate, the largest piece of a Romulan ship recovered by the UE Office of Technology Assessment weighed less than 10 tons.
+Although the United Earth (UE)-Andor Alliance was at war with the Romulan Star Empire from 2156 through 2160, they knew very little about the ships of their enemies.
+The Romulans' standard practice of self-destruction with fusion weapons before possible capture meant that no reasonably intact Romulan ship had ever been examined at a range of less than 1,000 km by any United Earth Stellar Navy (UESN) personnel.
+Even after 50 Romulan ships had been destroyed several light-years within UE space at the Battle of the Vela Gap, the largest piece of a Romulan ship recovered by the UE Office of Technology Assessment weighed less than 10 tons.
 In fact, difficult as it is for us to understand today, the UE had no knowledge that the Romulans were an offshoot of the Vulcan race until more than a century after the end of the war.
 What little was known about Romulan ships was based on long-range scans and microtorpedo reconnaissance probes.
 Therefore, our estimates of Romulan ships' performance are based on observations during combat, and internal arrangements are largely conjectural.

 At the start of the war in 2156 UESN Intelligence estimated, on the basis of the number of ships observed in combat, in orbit, and in transit between planets, that Romulan ships outnumbered UESN ships by a ratio of approximately 2.5 to 1.
 Romulan hull materials and power output levels appeared to be similar to those of UESN ships, which at the start of the war were all fusion powered.
 There was no evidence that the Romulans had developed matter/antimatter (M/AM)-powered ships, which would enter service with the UESN in 2157.
 In fact, there was no evidence that the Romulans were using antimatter for any purpose, even as munitions.

-The Romulans were aware of their superiority in warship tonnage, at least in border regions, and as a result were quite optimistic of victory in what they hoped would be a short conflict.
-However, this superiority would not help the Romulans' achieve their war aims as neither they or the UESN had ships that could make unrefueled interstellar attacks.
-Furthermore, any advantage that the Romulans had would likely be rendered moot within 1 year, when the first M/AM-powered ships would enter service with the UESN.
+The Romulans were aware of their superiority in warship tonnage, and as a result were quite optimistic of victory in what they hoped would be a short conflict.
+However, this superiority would not help the Romulans achieve their war aims as neither they nor the UESN had ships that could make unrefueled interstellar attacks.
+Furthermore, any advantage that the Romulans had would be rendered moot within one year, when the first M/AM-powered ships would enter service with the UESN.
 The Romulans, of course, had no way of knowing that any chance of their winning the war would soon slip out of reach.

 Postwar Romulan ships and history